Read This First

 Prompt 3: Is there a detectable correlation between trauma or depravation in childhood and the development of neurodiversity?

-The section turns on Correlation Between Childhood Trauma/Deprivation and Neurodiversity and Theoretical Perspectives.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Correlation Between Childhood Trauma/Deprivation and Neurodiversity and Theoretical Perspectives in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Correlation Between Childhood Trauma/Deprivation and Neurodiversity distinct from Theoretical Perspectives.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Correlation Between Childhood Trauma/Deprivation and Neurodiversity distinct from Theoretical Perspectives.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Neurodiversity